DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/00-Objectives.md

 3) Use joint, marginal and conditional pmfs/pdfs to obtain probabilities.

-### 15 - Multivariate Expectation
+### 15 - Multivariate Expectation {-}

 1) Given a joint pmf/pdf, obtain means and variances of random variables and functions of random variables.

-2) Define the terms covariance and correlation, and given a joint pmf/pdf, obtain the covariance and correlation between two random variables.
+2) Define the terms *covariance* and *correlation*, and given a joint pmf/pdf, obtain the covariance and correlation between two random variables.

-3) Given a joint pmf/pdf, determine whether random variables are independent of one another.
+3) Given a joint pmf/pdf, determine whether random variables are *independent* of one another.

 4) Find conditional expectations.

-### 16 - Transformations
+### 16 - Transformations {-}

 1) Given a discrete random variable, determine the distribution of a transformation of that random variable.